AdobeDocs/campaign-standard-learn.en/help/administrating/adobe-experience-platform-data-connector/understanding-the-adobe-experience-platform-data-connector.md

 team: TM
 exl-id: 686961f9-5374-4cc6-8b36-7ee0584ea720
 ---
-# Understanding the Adobe Experience Platform [!UICONTROL Data Connector]
+# Understand the Adobe Experience Platform [!UICONTROL Data Connector]

 >[!NOTE]
 >
->This capability is currently in beta, and subject to frequent updates and modifications without notice.
+>This capability is in beta, and subject to frequent updates and modifications without notice.
 >
 >Please reach out to [!UICONTROL Adobe Customer Support] if you plan to implement this capability.